johngodlee/geosci_linux_intro/geosci_linux_intro.md

 While `burn.geos.ed.ac.uk` is great for relatively light activities, you might find for bigger projects such as rendering extremely detailed maps, or running a large simulation model that the computing power in `burn` is just not enough.
 This lack of processing power becomes especially apparent when many people are using `burn` at the same time.

 If you find you need the extra computing power you can freely use the University of Edinburgh cluster computer, nicknamed `eddie`.
-To log on you can use `ssh` as you did for `burn`:
+To log on, first login to `burn` using your chosen method, then in the terminal window type:

 ```
-ssh
+ssh eddie
 ```

+To submit scripts to eddie you must submit them as a `jobscript`.